The number one mistake owners make in our business is asking for higher than market rent.

 - Crestline Vacancy Cost = $560 ($1200 market rent / 14 days)

 Will I get a better tenant if I charge more than market rent?
 NO!
 NO!
 NO!
 There is no correlation between the amount of rent and tenant quality.
-Tenant quality is a function of background checks not rent.
+Tenant quality is a function of background checks.
+Not rent.

 How do you know if a property is priced correctly?
 We start by doing market comparisons from actual MLS data – not what Zillow thinks.
 We then begin measuring the amount of traffic we get from the MLS, electronic guest cards and video views.
 Generally, a property gets rented by about the 40 video views point.
+We update you every week and provide you with feedback.

 About how long does it take to find tenant for a property priced correctly?
 Properties priced at market will take about 2 weeks to find a tenant IF the property is clean AND we are not in the dead zone of November and December.